 - More News & Highlights

-Please join us for the fall 2014 TRUST Security Seminar series This semester's talks will be held in 250 Sutardja Dai Hall.
+Please join us for the spring 2015 TRUST Security Seminar series.
+This semester's talks will be held in 250 Sutardja Dai Hall and 240 Bechtel.

 - ACM Richard Tapia Celebration of Diversity in Computing